Pattern Testing – The Pomona Pants

 When I agreed to test the pattern I had a holiday planned for the end of the week, which meant I had limited time to get the pattern made up and reviewed for Anna.
 I decided to make the shorts version so I’d have something new to wear on holiday.
-But of course with Corvid 19 my holiday was cancelled but I have a lovely pair of isolation shorts to wear!
+But of course, with Corvid 19 my holiday was canceled but I have a lovely pair of isolation shorts to wear!

 Pomona Pants Process

-As the Pomona Pants pattern has an elasticated waist Anna advised we use the measurement chart and pick the size based on hip size, as our widest part still needs to fit through the waist, which stretches to the same size as the hips.
+As the Pomona Pants pattern has an elasticated waist Anna advised us to use the measurement chart and pick the size based on hip size, as our widest part still needs to fit through the waist, which stretches to the same size as the hips.
 So I decided on a standard US size 6, as generally my hips are a bit larger and my waist slimmer than average.

 I chose to use this lovely vintage fabric that my mum found in the back of a cupboard.
 Because I was in a rush due to my booked holiday I decided to skip making a toile and start straight on the final version.
 I had so much fabric if it failed completely I had loads more.
-This pattern is a simple one, as it has no side seams and a grown on waistband it is just one main pattern piece and then a piece for the pocket.
-Therefore it’s a pretty quick make, and I completed it in under 2 hours.
+This pattern is a simple one, as it has no side seams and a grown-on waistband it is just one main pattern piece and then a piece for the pocket.
+Therefore it was a pretty quick make, and I completed it in under 2 hours.
 I love the run and fell style seams.

 Once threaded I pinned it together and tried it on.
 I then decided to take the elastic in and ended up taking about 3 inches out of it and now they fit perfectly.

-One thing I would say is that as there are no side seams, if you needed to make your own adjustments it would be a little trickier as taking in the inner seam is harder to do without messing up the crotch.
+One thing I would say is that as there are no side seams if you needed to make your own adjustments it would be a little trickier as taking in the inner seam is harder to do without messing up the crotch.

 Would I make them again?

 I’d also like to try the trousers version, Anna Allen made a beautiful canvas version of the tapered trousers here.
 Also a lovely silk version here.
-The pattern is avaialble now, you can purchase it on Anna Allen’s Website
+The pattern is available now, you can purchase it on Anna Allen’s Website

-Be sure to subscribe to my blog up on the right, you’ll then get not so regular updates from me.
+Be sure to subscribe to my blog up on the right, you’ll then get not-so-regular updates from me.
 It really helps me create great content, I can’t do it without your support

 Thanks For reading